puppetlabs/puppetdb/README.md

 * `lein marg` to build docs in `docs/uberdoc.html`

-To use the Puppet module from source, you can symlink the `module/` subdirectory into your modulepath.
-Note that changes to the module code will need an agent run to pluginsync the new files.
+To use the Puppet module from source, add the Ruby code to $RUBYLIB.

+    $ export RUBYLIB=$RUBYLIB:`pwd`/ext/master/lib

+Restart the Puppet master each time changes are made to the Ruby code.

 ### Installing PostgreSQL